Own-Data-Privateer/hoardy-web/tool/README.md

 on completion `~/pwebarc/mirror1` will contain a bunch of interlinked minimized HTML files, their resources, and everything else available from WRR files living under `~/pwebarc/latest/archiveofourown.org`.

-By default, *all* the links in exported HTML files will be remapped to local files (even if source WRR files for those would-be exported files are missing in `~/pwebarc/latest/archiveofourown.org`), and those HTML files will also be stripped of all JavaScript, CSS, and other stuff of various levels of evil (see documentation for the `scrub` function below).
+By default, *all* the links in exported HTML files will be remapped to local files (even if source WRR files for those would-be exported files are missing in `~/pwebarc/latest/archiveofourown.org`, see the documentation for the `--remap-*` options below for more info), and those HTML files will also be stripped of all JavaScript, CSS, and other stuff of various levels of evil (see the documentation for the `scrub` function below for more info).

 On the plus side, the result will be completely self-contained and safe to view with a dumb unconfigured browser.